giosg/django-rest-framework/docs/index.md

 We'll create a read-write API for accessing information on the users of our project.

-Any global settings for a REST framework API are kept in a single configuration dictionary named `REST_FRAMEWORK`.
+Any global settings for a REST framework API are kept in a single configuration dictionary named `REST_FRAMEWORK2`.
 Start off by adding the following to your `settings.py` module:

-    REST_FRAMEWORK = {
+    REST_FRAMEWORK2 = {
         # Use Django's standard `django.contrib.auth` permissions,
         # or allow read-only access for unauthenticated users.
         'DEFAULT_PERMISSION_CLASSES': [